prips47/CCC_intern/README.md

 The loss function for our new model is Loss Function = L1λ1 − L2λ2 where L1 is the loss w.r.t to label classifier and L2 is w.r.t to Domain classifier.(λ)1 and (λ)2 are the respective parameters.
 Here lambda1 and lambda2 are selected experimentally.
 For our convince we keep both equal to 1 i.e. both are equidominant.
 ![](https://i.ibb.co/Bf8TWth/figure124.jpg")
-A basic representation of our first model
+A basic representation of our second model

 # 4 Experiments